containers/podman-desktop/website/docs/extensions/write/onboarding-workflow.md

 The steps property is required and includes the actual content that will be displayed to the user during the workflow.

 Each step can contribute to the onboarding process in various ways.
-You can choose to display content explaining concepts to the user, incorporate input elements (such as buttons or textboxes) to encourage user interaction, execute commands to perform installations, or showcase settings to be configured.
+You can choose to display content explaining concepts to the user, incorporate input elements (such as buttons or textboxes) to encourage user interaction, run commands to perform installations, or showcase settings to be configured.

 Let's look again at its schema: